 Once the groundwork of your document layout is set up using TeXmaker, the document can now be compiled to get it extracted as a PDF, HTML or ODF file format.
 Another key feature of TeXmaker is the way it allows users to track errors during the compilation stage.

 All warnings and errors are displayed to let the user take the needed action regarding the same.
 Parts/sections of your documents could be easily folded/unfolded using TeXmaker.
 This tool is also great for creating a structured Bibliography section of your document.
 Keyboard short-cuts are abundant for TeXmaker and it makes the overall experience with this tool pretty worthwhile.
+Overall, TeXmaker is one of the best LaTeX editors for Linux, Mac, and Windows.

 Key Features: Unicode support, Code folding, Spell-checking, Built-in PDF viewer, Auto-completion, 370 mathematical symbols and more.